What Bugs Eat Magnolia Trees?

 • Wash the aphids off the leaves with a stream of water from a hose.

-• Remove dry and badly damaged leaves or shoots.
+• Remove dry and badly damaged leaves.

 Scale Insects